joelmbaka/titan/SUBDOMAIN-SETUP-SOLUTION.md

 ### Deleting Conflicting DNS Records

-If you encounter a DNS record conflict, you can delete the conflicting record:
+If you encounter a DNS record conflict or a "DEPLOYMENT_NOT_FOUND" error, you can delete the conflicting record:

 ```
 cd scripts